Dell XPS: XPS 410

 The former intermediate model of the XPS series and bigger brother to the Dimension E520.
-It features a base configuration of an Intel Core 2 Duo processor, and a 2.4 GHz Core 2 Quad is also available as an option.
-Other base options include the Nvidia GeForce 7300LE, 7200RPM SATA-300 hard drive, and dual-channel DDR2 RAM.
+It features a base configuration of an Intel Core 2 Duo processor and a 2.4 GHz Core 2 Quad is also available as an option.
+Other base options include the NVIDIA GeForce 7300LE, 7200RPM SATA-300 hard drive, and dual-channel DDR2 RAM.
 The case is nearly identical to that of the Dimension E520, with an additional 3.5-inch drive bay being added.
 The case is physically taller because of this.
-The power supply is also slightly more powerful than the Dimension E520 (375 W vs 305 W, respectively and has an added 6 pin PCIe power cable).
+The power supply is also slightly more powerful than the Dimension E520 (375 W vs 305 W, respectively and has an added six-pin PCIe power cable).
 The XPS 410 replaced the XPS 400.
 It was replaced by the XPS 420.
-XPS 410 units were also sold as the Dimension 9200, allowing Dell to continue selling remaining units after the XPS 410 was discontinued.

-In an odd twist, the Dimension 9200 was the final desktop in the Dimension line, effectively making an XPS unit the last in the Dimension family.
+XPS 410 units were also sold as the Dimension 9200 in some countries, allowing Dell to continue selling the remaining units after the XPS 410 was discontinued.
+Released in 2006, the Dimension 9200 (as well as the Dimension 9200C, which was a rebranded XPS 210) was the final desktop in the Dimension line, effectively making an XPS unit the last in the Dimension family.

 XPS 420

-Now discontinued, it features similar components to the XPS 410, but it used different case design and new features.
-This was Dell's media based computer featuring the Dell Xcelerator (a simple and effective Video Recorder), and an LCD screen in the case, running Windows Vista SideShow.
-As usual with the 4XX Line of XPS's, it did not allow for SLI Graphics.
+This model featured similar components to the XPS 410, but it uses different case designs and new features.
+This was Dell's media-based computer featuring the Dell Xcelerator (a simple and effective Video Recorder), and an LCD screen in the case, running Windows Vista SideShow.
+As usual with the 4XX Line of XPS, it did not allow for SLI Graphics.
 The XPS 420 added support for 45 nm Core2 Duo/Quad/ and Extreme CPUs up to the QX9650.
+It has since been discontinued.

 XPS 430

-Similar to 420, with DDR3 RAM and without the LCD on the computer chassis.
+Similar to 420, but with DDR3 RAM and without the LCD on the computer chassis.

 Studio XPS 435T (or Studio XPS 9000/9100), Studio XPS 435MT

 The Dell XPS 435T was a mid-tower desktop that originally shipped with a Nehalem-based Intel Core i7 processor.
 The system's motherboard used Intel's X58 chipset, allowing for 3 memory channels over 6 available DIMM slots.
-The XPS 435T is able to support Westmere-based Core i7 and Xeon processors (supporting up to 6 cores) with the latest BIOS update.
+The XPS 435T can support Westmere-based Core i7 and Xeon processors (supporting up to 6 cores) with the latest BIOS update.

 The XPS435MT was a smaller Mini Tower version that shared the X58 chipset.
 Unlike the 435T, the 435MT's BIOS was never updated to support Westmere-based Core i7 or Xeon chips.
 The motherboard is a variation of the MSI 7591 MicroATX.

 XPS 600 series

 XPS 600

-The former flagship model of the XPS series that features an Intel dual-core Pentium D 950 processor, dual Nvidia GeForce 7900GTX in SLI mode, 7200 RPM SATA hard drive, and dual-channel DDR2 RAM.
+The former flagship model of the XPS series features an Intel dual-core Pentium D 950 processor, dual Nvidia GeForce 7900GTX in SLI mode, 7200 RPM SATA hard drive, and dual-channel DDR2 RAM.
 This case has not changed significantly over the past several generations, with the large aluminum plate on the front.
-Discontinued a few days after XPS 700 launch and succeeded by the XPS 700.
+Discontinued a few days after the XPS 700 launch and succeeded by the XPS 700.